-Artificial Intelligence was a much-hyped “trend” for healthcare technology in 2018 but adoption waned.
-Here’s what AI is — and isn’t — and why it’s crucial in 2019.
+Artificial Intelligence continues to be a much-hyped “trend” for healthcare technology but adoption lags.
+Here’s what AI is — and isn’t — and why this may be the decade it takes hold for health plans.

 When IBM Watson, the AI supercomputer created by IBM, won Jeopardy! and then moved on to a career in healthcare (via Watson Health in 2015), the industry was abuzz with possibilities.
-Sci-fi speculation ran rampant and then, fell flat, when in 2017 it was revealed that IBM Watson wasn’t exceeding — or even meeting — expectations.
-AI capabilities were muddied by the hype, and adoption of the technology was much slower than expected last year.
+Sci-fi speculation ran rampant and then fell flat, when in 2017 it was revealed that IBM Watson wasn’t exceeding — or even meeting — expectations.
+AI capabilities were muddied by the hype, and adoption of the technology continues to be slower than expected.

 However, AI is a powerful force in technology and crucial to disrupting the healthcare industry.
+And in 2020, AI is poised to improve rapidly (it was recently reported that Google’s AI system was more accurate than experts in finding breast cancer).
 Let’s explore what AI is — and isn’t — and why it’s here to stay.
 But first, a few definitions:

 Artificial Intelligence: Intelligence applied to a system with the goal of mirroring human logic and decision-making.
 AI is utilized for the purpose of successful knowledge acquisition and application, which it prioritizes over accuracy.
 AI simulates intelligence (the application of knowledge).
 It is a combination of technologies, comprised of machine learning and predictive analytics.